 You might be feeling overwhelmed by credit card balances, or maybe you’re planning on going to school, starting a home renovation or buying a car.
 We can help break down the scary world of personal lending so that you can live out your dreams without owing forever.

 You borrow money, you pay interest on the amount you take, and you pay it all back.
 While it may sound simple, there are different types of loans to consider, depending on your assets, income, credit score and your comfort level.
 Working with a financial advisor will help you navigate the best loan.

 Secured vs unsecured loans

 The first question to answer is whether you’re looking for a secured or unsecured personal loan.
-A secured loan is tied to a tangible asset, such as the purchase of a new vehicle or trailer.
-This means that if you were to default on a payment, the bank can take possession of the asset and sell it to recover some of their costs.
+A secured loan can help applicants qualify for a larger amount or a lower interest rate by placing a security (i.e. collateral) for the loan.
+Examples of collateral you can put against the loan include: personal property, investments or other eligible securities.
+If you were to default on a payment, the bank can take possession of the asset and sell it to recover some of their costs.